 This position favours flat keys such as C minor and E flat major.
 This exercise in C minor is from 'The Hall of the Mountain King' by Edvard Grieg.

 The 4th fretboard position is commonly used in the key of E major, as in this case.
 The exercise is an extract from Mozart's 'Eine Kleine Nacht Musik'.

 This is a commonly used fretboard position as all notes on the 5th fret are natural notes.
 This exercise is from Scarborough Fair in the key of C minor.

 6th Fretboard Position

-This position favours flat keys such as Bb and Eb major and relative minors.
+This position favours flat keys such as Bb and Eb major and their relative minors.
 Here, the exercise is outlining chords: B flat major and E flat major.
-This shows a deviation from the finger per fret rule in the 2nd bar (the E flat chord).
+This shows a deviation from the finger-per-fret rule in the 2nd bar (the E flat chord).
 Finger 1 is in position while fingers 2, 3 & 4 share the eighth fret in order to hold the chord shape.
 An alternative is to place your 3rd finger across that part of the eighth fret.

 7th Fretboard Position

 The 7th fretboard position favours guitar-friendly sharp keys, so it's more popular than the 6th position.
 The exercise is Beethoven's 'Ode to Joy' theme from his 9th symphony.
 The key is G major.

 Not as popular as the 7th, but sill more frequently used than the 6th position.
 The exercise is a blues cliché 'boogie woogie'.